 Diabetes mellitus is a metabolic disorder where the patient remains to have high blood sugar levels because the body is not able to produce insulin (type 1 diabetes), or the (pancreatic) cells in the body does not react to the produced insulin (type 2 diabetes).
 Adeyemi et al (2010) studied the effects of the extracts of Guyabano on diabetes mellitus.
 Thirty rats were divided in three groups; a control group, a group of rats with induced diabetes and a group of rats with induced diabetes and treatment of Guyabano extracts.
 After the treatment the pancreatic cells were examined and the group treated with Guyabano resulted in more pancreatic cells compared to the untreated group.
 These results suggest that Guyabano may help in the regeneration of pancreatic cells, and therefore in the treatment against diabetes.

 The same research group of Adeyemi et al (2008) also did a study where they examined the effects of Guyabano extracts on the blood sugar levels of induces diabetic rats.
 Results showed that the rats with induced diabetes had an average blood sugar level of 21.64 mmol.
 The rats with induced diabetes and which were treated with Guyabano extracts showed an average blood sugar level of 4.22 mmol.
 This is a decrease in elevated blood sugar levels of five times.
-The Guyabano extracts shows in this study again that it can be useful for patients with diabetes.
+The Guyabano extracts shows in this study again that it may be useful for patients with diabetes.

 A different research group, Adewole et al (2008), treated induced diabetic rats with Guyabano extracts and examined the tissues involved with diabetes.
 Results show, as well as the research group mentioned above, that Guyabano extracts led to a decrease in elevated blood sugar.
 Additionally, they found that Guyabano may also have protective and beneficial effects on the tissues involved with diabetes.